The Scribbles Creative Writing Awards are awarded to creators of children’s literature across FIVE categories.

 - Late entries will not be accepted.

-- Results will be announced on 30th November, 2018.
+- Final results will be announced on November 5, 2019.
 Award winners will be notified by email.

 - Work should be submitted in 12 point font with minimum 1.5 spacing.